RSE-Sheffield/2020-09-talk-pytest/README.md

 `unittest`, `hypothesis`, `doctest`, and the older `nosetest`.

-Also, may be embedded in a larger scope framework like `tox`
+Also, may be embedded in a larger scope framework like `tox`.